usnistgov/ace-ui/docs/DEVELOPMENT.md

 # Code modules

-## ACE-api
+## ACE-API

 ACE API has three layers (socket-io, open-api, and Flask) , all served from ./run.py.
-When the flask app receives a request it goes though the layers for handling any incoming request.
+When the flask app receives a request it goes through the layers for handling any incoming request.

 * If the incoming request protocol matches socket-io, it gets handled first
 * Next, it matches the request against open-api protocol